Special Feature: Products Sally Recommends

 Colony Collapse Disorder (CCD) killed more than one-quarter of the country’s 2.4 million bee colonies in the winter of 2006-2007.
 When you consider that a healthy colony contains between forty and eighty thousand bees, we’re talking about billions of honeybees.
 CCD has been found in a number of other countries, as well.
 But just what is CCD?
 And can it be treated?

 Again, that depends upon the source you ask.
 Some beekeepers believe it’s a combination of invasive diseases, pests, and pathogens.
 From the early 1900’s to the 1980’s, the US had few diseases or pests that affected honeybees.
 The vast increase in world trade since the early 1980’s has meant an equally massive influx of exotic diseases, pests, and pathogens.
 With the advent of fast container ships, a shipping container left open at a port half the world away can become home to a bee swarm.
 Once that container is closed, it might be in a US port in three or four days, and the colony can survive that long without food or water.
 Many containers that arrive in US ports are not inspected, so a colony can easily remain undetected; once the container is opened and the swarm flies out, there’s no putting the figurative genie back into the bottle.
 Bees from other lands will naturally bring with them diseases, pests, and micro-organisms to which bees in the US have no resistance.
+Pesticides also bring a big risk, therefore, within the US, the application of potentially toxic pesticides and any performance of extermination actions, especially in the field, should be handled by registered professionals.

 But there are multiple contrasting theories of possible cause(s) for CCD, ranging from poor colony management practices to overuse of pesticides to a lack of genetic diversity in queen bees.
 Some insist there are currently no solutions to CCD; some don’t agree (for instance, I’ve been told by an expatriate beekeeper that hives kept according to organic principles stand a much better chance of escaping CCD).
 There are even beekeepers who insist that the entire thing has been overblown by the media, and that the CCD problem isn’t that serious.
 It’s true that bees in the US have experienced large-scale die-offs before, even prior to the days of a global economy (in the 1880’s, 1920’s, and 1960’s).
 As someone who’s been able to do only a few weeks of research into this issue, I do not know what to think at this point.
 When I said that some issues facing today’s beekeepers are intricate and often puzzling, I wasn’t kidding.